Every day I wake up wondering, “Is today the day?”

 But at the end of the day, we all have to come together not as a city, not as a state, not even as a country — but as a species to defeat this virus and keep each other safe.
 And that starts with you, me and all of us doing our part to stop it from spreading farther.

-Michi Leonardo ’18 studied nursing at UCF and works for Orlando Health’s at the Orlando Regional Medical Center.
+Michi Leonardo ’18 studied nursing at UCF and worked for Orlando Health at the Orlando Regional Medical Center before accepting a nursing position in San Francisco to treat COVID-19 patients.